-Business risks include risks associated with our products and regulatory approval, licensing agreements, historical losses, managing growth, acquisitions, the COVID-19 pandemic, and Russia's Invasion of Ukraine.
+Business risks include risks associated with our products and regulatory approval, licensing agreements, historical losses, managing growth, and acquisitions.
 In general, the risks related to our business can cause variability in the future profits of the Company.

 Risks related to clinical and regulatory matters